scaryrawr/winwal/README.md

 ## Using

-To update wal cache using the current wallpaper:
+To update wal cache Windows Terminal Color Scheme using the current wallpaper:
 ```powershell
 Update-WalTheme
 ```

-To update wal cache, Windows-Terminal Color Scheme, and set the desktop wallpaper:
+To update wal cache, Windows Terminal Color Scheme, and set the desktop wallpaper:
 ```powershell
 Update-WalTheme -Image .\path\to\new\background.jpg
 ```